Homer | (HOM) | HO mr

 - Visit homeralaska.org for more information on available activities and accommodations.

 Homer is the gateway to Kachemak Bay, Kodiak and the Aleutian Islands.
 A beautiful four-hour drive from Anchorage, down the Kenai Peninsula, gets you to the embarkation port of Homer.
-Ferry service is provided from Homer five days per week in the summer and three days per week in the winter.
+Ferry service is provided from Homer three to four days per week in the summer and three days per week in the winter.
 From Homer, it is a nine hour and forty five minute ferry ride to Kodiak, or an hour and a half to the nearby community of Seldovia.

 Below are some ideas to help you plan your trip to Alaska.
 Please note that availability and routing on your particular date of travel may vary from the suggested itinerary.